DROUGHT PROTECTION pROGRAM

-The Drought Protection Program is a water reduction and infrastructure improvement agreement with the U.S. Bureau of Reclamation that implements a voluntary water conservation and water acquisition program over the next two decades in response to drought conditions at Shasta Lake.
+The Drought Protection Program is a water reduction and infrastructure improvement agreement with the U.S. Bureau of Reclamation that implements a voluntary water conservation and water acquisition program over the next two decades.

 Why is the Drought Protection Program Needed?